yashp386/mongodb-commands/README.md

 # mongodb-commands
-command used in cmd for mongo-db
+command used in mongo-db compass or shell